arittrosaha/DefinitelyNotInstagram/README.md

 #### Authentication / Landing page
 * Sign up for a new account with a email, name, username and password.
 * Log in to their account with their username and password.
+* Log in with a demo user account.
 * Receive errors for the following issues:
   * Password length is not greater or equal to six characters.
   * One of the field is missing.